What Is an Essential Oil?

 Essential oils are also different from vegetable oils such as corn oil, peanut oil, and olive oil.
 They are not greasy and do not clog the pores like many vegetable oils can.

-Vegetable oils can become oxidized and rancid over time and are not antibacterial.
-Most essential oils, on the other hand, cannot go rancid and are powerful antimicrobials.
+Vegetable oils can become oxidized and rancid over time.
+Most essential oils, on the other hand, cannot go rancid and have powerful properties.
 Pressed oils and essential oils high in plant waxes such as patchouli, if not distilled properly, could go rancid after time, particularly if exposed to heat for extended periods of time.

 Essential oils are substances that definitely deserve the respect of proper education.
 Users need to be fully versed in the chemistry and safety of the oils.
 However, this knowledge is not being taught at universities in the United States.
 There is a disturbing lack of institutional information, knowledge, and training on essential oils and the scientific approach to aromatherapy.
 Only in the Middle East, the Orient, and Europe, with their far longer history of using natural products and botanical extracts, can one obtain adequate instruction on the chemistry and therapy of essential oils.